โฐ Minimum Connection Times

 ๐ข Terminal Information

 Gamarmalamo Airport (GLX) is a regional aviation facility serving the district of Galela and the northern region of Halmahera Island in North Maluku, Indonesia.
 Located approximately 15 kilometers northwest of Galela city, the airport is a critical transport link for this productive agricultural and maritime hub.
-The facility features a single asphalt runway and serves as a vital gateway for the region's connectivity, providing an essential alternative to long road journeys and boat travel between the islands of the North Maluku archipelago.
+The airport operates a single asphalt runway and serves as a vital gateway for the region's connectivity, providing an essential alternative to long road journeys and boat travel between the islands of the North Maluku archipelago.

 The terminal facilities at Gamarmalamo Airport are characterized by their simplicity and functional design, tailored to the needs of a small domestic regional hub.
 Inside the compact passenger terminal, travelers find essential services including check-in counters and a basic waiting area.
 While the airport provides a necessary level of comfort, it lacks the extensive commercial amenities of larger international airports, reflecting its role as a specialized gateway to the northern Halmahera interior.
 Travelers are advised to carry their own water and snacks, as on-site dining options are limited.